EmeryAtRTC/CSI_250_MidTerm/README.md

 ## Open the included CSI250MidtermSpring23.docx file for instructions.

-## Complete all of the tasks listed in the work doc.
+## Complete all of the tasks listed in the word doc.

 ## When complete create a commit with the message "Submission for midterm"